 Friends like you.
 (Hallmark Licensing LLC)

-Still sold today, some of the wording on this original message is occasionally tweaked to adjust to current language trends.
+Although sometimes tweaked to adjust to current language trends, this message still appears on cards sold today.
 The company’s lettering specialists and graphic artists make changes to fonts and illustrations.
-However, the main theme – Katherine’s idea – remains the same.
+The main theme—Katherine’s idea—remains the same.

 Photo – Tonya Dean Photography

 Does she open her inbox each morning to a flood of illustrations to write content to?
-Or does she simply pound out meaningful sentiments?
+Or does she brainstorm and pound out meaningful sentiments?
 “It works both ways,” she tells me.
-“Sometimes we write to a given concept or focus or photograph – brother birthday, blue sky, St. Patrick’s Day, feel better,” Katherine explains.
+“Sometimes we write to a given concept or focus or photograph—brother birthday, blue sky, St. Patrick’s Day, feel better,” Katherine explains.
 And often, she is turned loose to “simply create.”

-“Technically single,” Katherine loves employing her “quirky-sweet personality” and designing for Hallmark’s lines dedicated to love and relationships, dating, single females, and woman to woman humor.
+“Technically single,” Katherine engages her “quirky-sweet personality” to design for Hallmark’s lines dedicated to love and relationships, dating, single females, and woman-to-woman humor.
 You know, those cards we buy with snarky comments about gossip and texts and shoes and guys.

-Drawing inspiration from pop culture, music, her own experiences, and issues others face helps Katherine come up with different angles and approaches.
+She draws inspiration from pop culture, music, her own experiences, and issues others face.
 Laughing, she confesses her “own family gives her lots of great material!”

 When I ask for pointers on writing sympathy and thank you notes, Katherine admits she learned “encouragement writing” the hard way.
-Her brother, four years older than she, passed away suddenly when Katherine was a teenager.
-“I learned first-hand about empathy and what someone experiencing a loss really wants to hear,” she explains.
+Her older brother passed away when Katherine was a teenager.
+“I learned first-hand about empathy and what someone experiencing a loss wants to hear,” she says.

-As Mother’s Day, one of the busiest holidays of the year in the greeting card business, quickly approaches, Katherine has “all but forgotten” what she penned over six months ago.
-She’s now drafting festive verse for Christmas and Hanukkah and Kwanzaa.
+As Mother’s Day, one of the busiest holidays of the year in the greeting card business, approaches, Katherine has “all but forgotten” what she penned over six months ago.
+She now drafts festive verse for Christmas and Hanukkah and Kwanzaa.

-Although I appreciate the ability to instantly click and send online greetings, it makes the real card I sometimes discover in my mailbox more special.
-The kind of keepsake I might tuck in my top drawer, smile when I occasionally come across it, and wonder about the writer who had a part in its creation.
+Although I appreciate the instant ability to click and send online greetings, it makes the real card I sometimes discover in my mailbox more special.
+The kind of keepsake I tuck in my top drawer, smile when I come across it, and wonder about the writer who had a part in its creation.

 Tags: greeting card, Katherine Stano, writer